pulumi/pulumi-hugo/themes/default/content/challenge/one-quickstart.md

   <div class="w-full md:w-1/2">
     <h3>One Quickstart to Rule them All</h3>
     <p class="pr-12">
-      Pulumi Blueprints make it quick and easy to get started with a wide variety of clouds, tools, and technologies when you want to try something new but don't want to write boilerplate yourself.
+      Pulumi Architecture Templates make it quick and easy to get started with a wide variety of clouds, tools, and technologies when you want to try something new but don't want to write boilerplate yourself.
 It's a great way to get started with Pulumi quickly, no matter what you need to build.
 Try it for yourself with serverless AWS templates and win some swag in the process!
     </p>
     <h3>Prerequisites</h3>
     <p>In order to complete this challenge, you'll need a couple things set up in advance.</p>